How to create and use sprite sheets with Cocos Creator 3.x

 - Trim: Turn this setting off

 If you don't change these settings, your sprites may still work, but they might not behave as expected.
 This is because the sprites will be trimmed by Cocos Creator.
-It's usually not a problem as long as you don't play animations.
+This usually isn't a problem as long as you don't play animations.

-If you see stretched or distorted sprites or the animations are wobbly - check these settings.
+If you see stretched or distorted sprites, or if the animations are wobbly, check these settings.

 Animating the Sprites